connext/xapp-starter/src/sdk-interactions/node-examples/README.md

 yarn xtransfer
 ```

-## xmint (unpermissioned)
+## xmint (unauthenticated)

 This script fires off a cross-chain mint.
-Normally, minting requires permissioning but our Test Token has an unpermissioned `mint` function that we can leverage for this example.
+Normally, minting requires authentication but our Test Token has an unauthenticated `mint` function that we can leverage for this example.

 ```bash
 yarn xmint